 Tip #7: Remain open and flexible to changes that may differ from your original vision

 Hunter Lane of SpringboardVR is all about flexibility in business.
 From his own experience, being open to change is a huge factor in operating a VR Arcade successfully.
 He suggests learning from the experiences of others before jumping into your own VR venture.

 “You need to go in knowing that you might need to be flexible… It’s a lot better to use the resources available for you… Soak it in, ask questions and stuff like that, and definitely have a plan going in… So a business plan, what games you’re going to provide, how everything’s going to be set up, and then make sure all of that is up and running.
 Maybe do a soft opening, and then just make sure everything’s going good.”

-Hunter also recommends exploring other locally-owned VR Arcades for inspiration and ideas:
+Hunter also recommends exploring other locally-owned VR Arcades for inspiration and ideas for cord management: